-Weighted mean difference scores refer to mean differences between treatment and comparison groups after treatment (or occasionally pre to post treatment) and in a randomised trial there is an assumption that both groups are comparable on this measure prior to treatment.
-Standardised mean differences are divided by the pooled standard deviation (or the standard deviation of one group when groups are homogenous) which allows results from different scales to be combined and compared.
+Mean difference scores refer to mean differences between treatment and comparison groups after treatment (or occasionally pre to post treatment) and in a randomised trial there is an assumption that both groups are comparable on this measure Standardised mean prior to treatment. differences are divided by the pooled standard deviation (or the standard deviation of one group when groups are homogenous) which allows results from different scales to be combined and compared.
 Each study's mean difference is then given a weighting depending on the size of the sample and the variability in the data.
 Less than 0.4 represents a small effect, around 0.5 a medium effect, and over 0.8 represents a large effect.

-Odds ratio (OR) or relative risk (RR) refers to the probability of a reduction (< 1) or an increase (> 1) in a particular outcome in a treatment group, or a group exposed to a risk factor, relative to the comparison group.
+Relative risk (RR) refers to the probability of a reduction (< 1) or an increase (> 1) in a particular outcome in a treatment group, or a group exposed to a risk factor, relative to the comparison group.
 For example, a RR of 0.75 translates to a reduction in risk of an outcome of 25% relative to those not receiving the treatment or not exposed to the risk factor.
 Conversely, a RR of 1.25 translates to an increased risk of 25% relative to those not receiving treatment or not having been exposed to a risk factor.
-A RR or OR of 1.00 means there is no difference between groups.
-A medium effect is considered if RR > 2 or < 0.5 and a large effect if RR > 5 or < $0.2^5$ .
+A RR of 1.00 means there is no difference between groups.
+A medium to large effect is considered if RR > 2 or < 0.5 and a large effect if RR > 5 or $< 0.2^5$ .
+Odds ratios (ORs) are similar to RRs, but they are based on the probability of an event occurring divided by the probability of that event not occurring.
+ORs and RRs are similar in size when the event is rare, such as with schizophrenia.
 InOR stands for logarithmic OR where a InOR of 0 shows no difference between groups.
-Hazard ratios measure the effect of an explanatory variable on the hazard or risk of an event.
+Hazard ratios (HRs) measure the effect of an explanatory variable on the hazard or risk of an event.

-Correlation coefficients (eg, r) indicate the strenath of association or relationship between variables.
+Correlation coefficients (eg, r) indicate the of association or relationship between variables.
 They can provide an indirect indication of prediction, but do not confirm causality due to possible and often unforseen confounding variables.
 An r of 0.10 represents a weak association, 0.25 a medium association and 0.40 and over represents а strong association.
-Unstandardised (b) regression coefficients indicate the average change in the dependent variable associated with a 1 unit change in independent variable. statistically the other independent controlling for the variables.
-Standardised regression coefficients represent the change being in of standard deviations units to allow comparison across different scales.
+Unstandardised (b) regression coefficients indicate the average change in the dependent variable associated with a 1 unit change in independent variable. statistically the for other controlling the independent variables.
+Standardised regression coefficients represent the change being in of standard deviations to comparison across different scales.

-‡ Inconsistency refers to differing estimates of effect across studies (i.e. heterogeneity or variability in results) that is not explained by subgroup analyses and therefore reduces confidence in the effect estimate.
-I is the percentage of the variability in effect estimates that is due to heterogeneity rather than sampling error (chance) - 0% to 40%: heterogeneity might not be important, 30% to 60%: may represent moderate heterogeneity, 50% to 90%: may represent considerable heterogeneity and over this is considerable heterogeneity. l2 can be calculated from Q (chi-square) for the test of heterogeneity with the following formula;
+‡ Inconsistency refers to differing estimates of effect across studies (i.e. heterogeneity or variability in results) is not explained by subgroup analyses and therefore reduces confidence in the effect estimate.
+I is the percentage of the variability in effect estimates that is due to heterogeneity rather than sampling error (chance) - 0% to 40%: heterogeneity might not be important, 30% to 60%: may represent moderate heterogeneity, 50% to 90%: may represent considerable heterogeneity and over this is considerable heterogeneity.
+I2 can calculated from Q (chi-square) for the test of heterogeneity with the following formula;

-$$|^2 = \left(\frac{Q - df}{Q}\right) \times 100\%$$
+$$I^2 = \left(\frac{Q - df}{Q}\right) \times 100\%$$